taldcroft/asciitable/doc/index.rst

   - File-like object (from open(), StringIO, etc)

 **table** : input table
-  The are four possible formats for the data table that is to be written:
+  The are five possible formats for the data table that is to be written:

   - :mod:`Asciitable` Reader object (returned by :func:`~asciitable.get_reader`)
     which has been used to read a table
-  - Output from :func:`~asciitable.read`
+  - Output from :func:`~asciitable.read` (:class:`~asciitable.DictLikeNumpy`)
+  - NumPy `structured array`_ or record array
   - List of lists: e.g. ``[[2, 3], [4, 5], [6, 7]]`` (3 rows, 2 columns)
   - Dict of lists: e.g. ``{'c1': [2, 3, 4], 'c2': [5, 6, 7]}`` (3 rows, 2 columns)